doug-101/ConvertAll/assets/help/features.md

 * Options control the formatting of numerical results.
 * The unit data includes over 500 units.
-* Conversions between various number bases (decimal, hexadecimal, octal and binary) can be done in a separate dialog window.
+* Conversions between various number bases (decimal, hexadecimal, octal and binary) can be done in a separate view.
-* A decimal number can be converted to fractional numbers in a separate dialog window.
+* A decimal number can be converted to fractional numbers in a separate view.
 * The format of the unit data file makes it easy to add additional units.